kunjanvaghela/AuctionSystem/README.md

 2. Install the dependencies: Java and Tomcat server
 3. Include the below listed JAR files.
 3. Set up the database (SQL dump present in the /Db_Dump/db_dump.sql file), and configure the connection.
+4. Set max_sp_recursion_depth to more than 0.
+Required for auto-bid functionality to work.
+Syntax: 'SET max_sp_recursion_depth = 200;'.
+For reference, [read this article]<https://dev.mysql.com/doc/refman/5.7/en/stored-routines-syntax.html>.
-4. Start the application by hosting the AuctionSystem.
+5. Start the application by hosting the AuctionSystem.
 Home Page `landingpage.jsp` will be loaded.

 ## Tech Stack